tamas6/roll-dice-on-swarm/README.md

-# Dice game
+# Dice game 🎲

-don't play with yourself, play with a friend
+Don't play with yourself, play with a friend.
+You can co-op locally, the player first reaching 100 wins.
+Dice rolls are randomly generated, you have to guess when it's time to hold your current score, or give it another go.
+Enjoy!

 # Access

-Assuming you're running @ethersphere/bee on local
+Assuming you're running @ethersphere/bee on local, use the "true" URL. <br>
+This app is using [Swarm Network](https://github.com/ethersphere/).

 | reach |                                                                  |
 | ----- | ---------------------------------------------------------------- |